sofa-framework/doc/15_Using_SOFA/35_Inspect_performances.md

 This is the most precise and flexible way of monitoring the computation time in SOFA.
 It prints results on the standard text output.
-This can be controlled in **runSofa** using the folllowing command line options (use --help for the full list) :
+This can be controlled in **runSofa** using the following command line options (use --help for the full list) :

 ```
 --computationTimeSampling arg